-Many visits by special arrangement, including an out-of-hours private opening of the Vatican.
+Many visits by special arrangement, including an out-of-hours private opening of the Vatican, shared with participants travelling on Essential Rome.

 The word palazzo in Italian now refers to any urban dwelling, modern apartment blocks included.
 Its origins were more august, however, going back to the 'palatium': the extensive residence of the Caesars on the Palatine Hill in Rome.